codahale/veil-go/README.md

 eliminates the possibility of nonce misuse, results in a shorter ciphertext by eliding the nonce, and adds key-commitment with all public keys as openers.

+### Digital Signatures

+To make authenticated messages, Veil creates Schnorr signatures using the signer's secret key.
+The ephemeral public key created for the signature is encoded using Elligator2, making the signatures indistinguishable from random noise.
+The actual "message" signed is a SHA-512 hash of the message, and SHA-512 is used to derive ristretto255 scalars from the message and ephemeral public key.

 ### Multi-Recipient Messages

 A Veil message combines all of these primitives to provide multi-recipient messages.